 If you have PTSD following the birth, you may find yourself experiencing the following types of difficulties:

-- Being overly alert or wound up – can lead you to experience sleeping difficulties, irritability and lack of concentration, becoming easily startled and constantly on the lookout for signs of danger.
+Being overly alert or would up can lead you to experience sleeping difficulties, irritability and lack of concentration, becoming easily startled and constantly on the lookout for signs of danger.

 Who is at risk?

 Post traumatic stress disorder following birth can happen to anyone, particularly those who have experienced:

 - Rape or sexual assault in the past – as birth can remind them of their previous experiences where they felt sexually violated, assaulted or invaded